-(8) All ambulances shall have the same color schemes and the schemes shall be approved by the OEMS prior to being placed in service.
+(8) All ambulances shall have the same color schemes, lettering, and striping which shall be approved by the OEMS prior to being placed in service.

 (9) All provider service names as designated on the license issued by the OEMS shall be displayed prominently on each side of the ambulance as outlined in the current OEMS approved specifications.
-All permitted ambulances shall have exterior lettering a minimum of 4 inches in height and shall be placed above the parallel stripe on each side of the ambulance.